ReneMarkovic/Double-pendulum_WM/readme.md

 - Reflect on any challenges faced during the project and how they were overcome.

 Deliverables:
-Include the entire project in a wolfram notebook created on [https://www.wolframcloud.com/](Wolfram Cloud)
+Include the entire project in a Wolfram Mathematica notebook created on [Wolfram Cloud](https://www.wolframcloud.com/)
-Deadline: [Specify the deadline for project submission]

-If you have any questions or need further guidance, feel free to ask.
-Good luck with your project, and have fun exploring the dynamics of pendulums!